 This is a slightly more unconventional option for funeral planning on a budget, but many families who struggle to raise the funds for their loved one’s funeral are turning to crowdfunding campaigns online via sites like Just Giving or Go Fund Me.
 By inviting friends or family to chip in, the funeral can be a community-led celebration of your loved one’s life - funded by everybody who loved them.

 Compare different funeral directors

-Did you know that less than 1 in 5 people get quotes from more than one funeral director to quote for their wishes?
-With the average price differentiate being 46% for the same funeral this alone can be the reason many families struggle to find low cost funerals - but price comparison is the most effective method for funeral planning on a budget, you can see itemised costs and understand what you need.
+Did you know that 90% of people get only one funeral director to quote for their wishes?
+With the average price differentiate being 46% for the same funeral this alone can be the reason many families struggle to find la cost effective funeral - but price comparison is a very effective method for funeral planning on a budget, you can see itemised costs and understand what you need.
 This, as research shows, doesn’t always happen: grieving families want the best for their loved ones, and researching these costs can be upsetting, time consuming, and confusing.
 This is where Legacy of Lives can step in.
 We make price comparison easier and allows for your wishes to be noted, shared and compared from your home annonymously.
 Start planning your end-of-life wishes and requesting quotes.

 Another way to cut funeral expenses is to consider funding or grants from the government or charities - you can take a look at our page on help with funeral costs for these tips.